yurhett/SynoCommunity-Proxy/README.md

 # SynoCommunity-Proxy
 A cloudflare workers proxy for SynoCommunity, especially for Chinese users.
-Origin in reflare.
+This project is a compiled copy of reflare.